 The Asset Forfeiture and Money Laundering Section (AFMLS) leads the Department's asset forfeiture and anti-money laundering enforcement efforts.
 AFMLS provides leadership by: (1) prosecuting and coordinating complex, sensitive, multi-district, and international money laundering and asset forfeiture investigations and cases; (2) providing legal and policy assistance and training to federal, state, and local prosecutors and law enforcement personnel, as well as to foreign governments; (3) assisting Departmental and interagency policymakers by developing and reviewing legislative, regulatory, and policy initiatives; and (4) managing the Department's Asset Forfeiture Program, including distributing forfeited funds and properties to appropriate domestic and foreign law enforcement agencies and to community groups within the United States, as well as adjudicating petitions for remission or mitigation of forfeited assets.
 To this effect, AFMLS is comprised of five units and associated teams:

-The Forfeiture Unit litigates civil forfeiture cases for the Criminal Division and, in appropriate cases, in partnership with United States Attorneys' Offices.
+The Forfeiture Unit litigates civil forfeiture cases for the Division and, in appropriate cases, in partnership with United States Attorneys' Offices.
+The Unit also prosecutes professional money launderers with an emphasis on gatekeepers to the financial system such as attorneys and accountants.
 It also provides support to the Division in cases involving significant or complex criminal forfeiture allegations.
-The Unit also serves as the Division's experts on domestic forfeiture and, in this role, provides advice to other Division attorneys and United States Attorneys' Offices.
+The Unit also serves as the Division's experts on domestic forfeiture and, in this role, provides advice to other Division attorneys and the U.S. Attorneys’ Offices.

 The International Unit is comprised of two teams.
 The International Assistance Team assists U.S. prosecutors in the restraint and forfeiture of assets located abroad, litigates in U.S. courts to assist foreign governments seeking restraint and forfeiture of assets in the United States, and authorizes certain actions to forfeit funds held in correspondent accounts.
 The International Assistance Team also represents the Department in multilateral organizations to raise international standards for combating financial crime and provides technical assistance to foreign governments on legislation, mutual legal assistance, and best practices in anti-money laundering and forfeiture.
 The Kleptocracy Team is responsible for implementing the Department's Kleptocracy Asset Recovery Initiative through investigation and litigation to recover the proceeds of foreign official corruption.